|

 Selected Publications:

-Institute of European and American Studies, Academia Sinica, Taiwan
+🏛 Institute of European and American Studies, Academia Sinica

 Selected Publications:

-Bio: Xueting Li holds a Ph.D. in Demography from Shanghai University, specializing in Population, Environment, and Sustainable Development.
-Her research examines social vulnerability to natural hazards under climate change, integrating interdisciplinary approaches to assess risk, resilience, and adaptation strategies.
-Her work has been published in high-impact
+Dr. Li's research examines social vulnerability to natural hazards under climate change, integrating interdisciplinary approaches to assess risk, resilience, and adaptation strategies.

 Selected Publications: